- When can I start to register for the next semester?

-The college reports enrollment on a semester basis with 12 credits or more being full-time; 9-11credits being ¾ time; 6-8 credits is half-time; and less than 6 credits is less than half-time.
+The college reports enrollment on a semester basis with 12 credits or more being full-time; 9-11 credits being three-quarter-time; 6-8 credits is half-time; and less than 6 credits is less-than-half-time.

 Students are allowed to take 18 credits in full semester courses and 9 credits in any one subsession.
 In special cases students with a 3.0 or higher grade point average may request special permission from the Director of Advising to take additional credits.

-13. How do I access an online class?
+14. How do I login and access an online class?

 The link for online class instructions is printed on your Schedule and Fee Statement.
 You would go to the Falcon Online website.
 Review the "Is an Online Course Right for You?" message to ensure that you are prepared and ready for what is involved in an online class.
 Then, click on the "Login to Class" link.
 Enter your Falcon Username and Falcon Password (there are links on there to retrieve your login information and also examples).